Rulan S. Parekh: Career

 Upon completing her post-doctoral training at Johns Hopkins University, Parekh joined the faculty at the University of Toronto (U of T) in 2000.
-As a Professor of Pediatrics and Medicine in the Division of Nephrology at U of T, Parekh focused on risk factors for progression to chronic kidney disease and sequelae of chronic kidney disease and end stage renal disease.
+As a professor of Pediatrics and Medicine in the Division of Nephrology at U of T, Parekh focused on risk factors for progression to chronic kidney disease and sequelae of chronic kidney disease and end stage renal disease.
 In 2008, she co-published a novel genetic finding of a new chromosomal locus on 22 with non diabetic end stage renal disease among African Americans entitled Admixture mapping of 15,280 African Americans identifies obesity susceptibility loci on chromosomes 5 and X. As a result, she was elected to the American Society for Clinical Investigation in 2009.

 By 2016, Parekh was the Associate Chief of Clinical Research, Senior Scientist at SickKids Hospital and Professor of Pediatrics and Medicine in the Departments of Pediatrics, Medicine, Epidemiology and Health Policy and Management Evaluation at the University of Toronto.
 While serving in this role, she received the 2016 American Nephrologists of Indian Origin Award for Clinical Excellence.
-In 2017, Parekh was appointed the Tier 1 Canada Research Chair in Chronic Kidney Disease Epidemiology in U of T's department of paediatrics and the Hospital for SickKids.
+In 2017, Parekh was appointed the Tier 1 Canada Research Chair in Chronic Kidney Disease Epidemiology in U of T's department of paediatrics and the hospital for SickKids.

 During the COVID-19 pandemic, Parekh oversaw a national study of plasma donors who have recovered from COVID-19 to address immune response, duration of protective immunity, clinical factors, and host genetics contributing to the variability of immune response to the virus.
 Her research team also studied long-term outcomes from COVID-19 infection to help define therapeutic strategies for COVID-19.
 In 2021, Parekh became the only woman of colour leading research at one of Canada's top research hospitals and the first woman of colour to lead research, education and innovation at Women's College Hospital.

+Parekh was elected a Fellow of the Canadian Academy of Health Sciences in 2025 for her contributions to health sciences.